 Satisfactory Progress Policy for Financial Aid

-financial aid warning.
-The student will remain on warning until the end
+be placed on financial aid warning status.
+The student will remain on warning until the

-of the second semester at which time a review of his/her cumulative
+end of the second semester at which time a review of his/her cumulative GPA and pace

 - Attempted hours will include all